brvier/rvier.fr/content/doorbell.md

-Title: I hacked my doorbell ! (🇬🇧)
+Title: I hacked my doorbell !
 Date: 2023-05-05
+Lang: EN

 As a developer, concentration and focus are crucial to accomplish tasks effectively and efficiently.
 Unfortunately, working in a noisy or distracting environment can present a significant challenge to achieving optimal concentration.
 This is where noise-canceling headphones come in handy.
 They block out external sounds and reduce noise distractions.
 But I also work from home and often get deliveries, so I don't hear the doorbell.